Do you want to know the secret to paying off your debt fast and achieving early retirement?

 The income source has to:

 - Give you freedom.
-The whole point of getting extra income streams is to increase the amount of freedom you have.
+The whole point of creating extra income streams is to increase the amount of freedom you have.
 If your income stream isn’t flexible and doesn’t allow you create your own schedule, then you might as well get a second job.

 - Have good earning potential.
 You won’t be working on your side hustle 8 hours a day so it has to have the potential to bring in a decent amount of money for the number of hours you put in.
 Ideally, you want the money you earn to not be tied to the amount hours you work.